nrfconnect/ncs-zigbee/samples/network_coordinator/README.rst

    :local:
    :depth: 2

-This :ref:`Zigbee <zigbee_index>` Network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join the network.
+This Network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join the network.

 You can use this sample together with the :ref:`Zigbee Light bulb <zigbee_light_bulb_sample>` and the :ref:`Zigbee Light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.